sunshineluyao/waiting-time-eip1559/README.md

 │       ├── 1.2.1.
 Visualization
 │       ├── 1.2.2.
 Moving Average Smoothing
 │       └── 1.2.3.
 Regression Discontinuity
-└── Result 2: The NFT drops
+├── Result 2: The NFT drops
-    ├── 2.1.
+│   ├── 2.1.
 Visualization
-    ├── 2.2.
+│   └── 2.2.
 The Time Series Forecast
-    ├── Result 3: The Confounding Factor
+└── Result 3: The Confounding Factors
     ├── 3.1.
 The Network for Sanctioned Transactions ├── 3.2.
 Sanctioned Transactions with Unobserved Delay (Only found after the merge) └── 3.3.
 Relevance Statistics for the Delay